 Around 1087 Eustace Flanders III Count Boulogne and Mary Dunkeld Countess Boulogne (age 5) were married.
 She the daughter of King Malcolm III of Scotland (age 55) and Margaret Wessex Queen Consort Scotland (age 42).
 He the son of Eustace Flanders II Count Boulogne (age 72) and Ida Ardennes Countess Boulogne.

-On 12th November 1094 [his brother-in-law] King Duncan II of Scotland (age 34) died.
+On 12th November 1094 [his brother-in-law] King Duncan II of Scotland (age 34) ambushed and killed in battle.
 His uncle Donald (age 62) succeeded III King Scotland.

 Anglo-Saxon Chronicle.
 1096.
 In this year held the King William (age 40) his court at Christmas in Windsor; and William Bishop of Durham died there on new-year's day; and on the octave of the Epiphany was the king and all his councillors at Salisbury.
 There Geoffry Bainard challenged William of Ou, the king's relative, maintaining that he had been in the conspiracy against the king.
 And he fought with him, and overcame him in single combat; and after he was overcome, the king gave orders to put out his eyes, and afterwards to emasculate him; and his steward, William by name, who was the son of his stepmother, the king commanded to be hanged on a gibbet.
 Then was also Eoda, Earl of Champagne, the king's son-in-law, and many others, deprived of their lands; whilst some were led to London, and there killed.
 This year also, at Easter, there was a very great stir through all this nation and many others, on account of Urban, who was declared Pope, though he had nothing of a see at Rome.
 And an immense multitude went forth with their wives and children, that they might make war upon the heathens.
 Through this expedition were the king and his brother, Earl Robert, reconciled; so that the king went over sea, and purchased all Normandy of him, on condition that they should be united.
 And the earl afterwards departed; and with him the Earl of Flanders (age 31), and the Earl of Boulogne, and also many other men of rank123.
 And the Earl Robert, and they that went with him, passed the winter in Apulia; but of the people that went by Hungary many thousands miserably perished there and by the way.
 And many dragged themselves home rueful and hunger-bitten on the approach of winter.
 This was a very heavy-timed year through all England, both through the manifold tributes, and also through the very heavy-timed hunger that severely oppressed this earth in the course of the year.
 In this year also the principal men who held this land, frequently sent forces into Wales, and many men thereby grievously afflicted, producing no results but destruction of men and waste of money.